Information for Privacy and Proxy Service Providers, Customers and Third-Party Requesters

 - Publish and abide by terms of service and description of procedures on its website and/or registrar's website, such as handling of abuse or trademark infringement reports, communication handling, conditions of ending service, WHOIS data publication conditions, and access to support services.

-If you have a complaint regarding one of these four items, please submit a Privacy/Proxy Registration Complaint Form.
+If you have a complaint regarding any of these items, please submit a Privacy/Proxy Registration Complaint Form.

 New ICANN Privacy and Proxy Service Provider Accreditation Program

-The ICANN organization is implementing a new accreditation program for privacy and proxy service providers pursuant to policy recommendations [PDF, 1.24 MB] developed through the multistakeholder policy development process.
-Once this program is fully implemented, ICANN organization-accredited registrars may not knowingly accept registrations involving a privacy and/or proxy service from an entity that is not accredited by the ICANN organization.
+ICANN is implementing a new accreditation program for privacy and proxy service providers pursuant to policy recommendations [PDF, 1.24 MB] developed through the ICANN multi-stakeholder policy development process.
+Once this program is fully implemented, ICANN-accredited registrars may not knowingly accept registrations involving a privacy and/or proxy service from an entity that is not accredited by the ICANN organization.